m-somat/nodeJs-playground/README.md

 # About

-RESTful API for online shopping applications.
+This is a RESTful API for online shopping applications.
 My API allows users to
 * signup/login/logout users
 * read/write/delete/update products.
 * read/write/delete orders.